ietf-rats-wg/eat/draft-ietf-rats-eat.md

 CDDL).
 In the encoding section {{encoding}}, the CDDL groups turn into CBOR map entries and JSON name/value pairs.

+TODO: add paragraph here about use for Attestation Evidence and for Results.

 ## Token ID Claim (cti and jti)